Small Business Network Cabling: A 10-Step Auckland Setup Guide

 • Admin credentials in a secure handover

-• 12-month workmanship warranty
+• 3-year workmanship warranty

 This documentation is gold.
 It cuts diagnosis time from hours to minutes when something changes in two years’ time.